The Brayherds are coming to take back the Eightpoints

 Bestigors come in two versions:

-The Bestigor Leader costs 185 points, has 10 wounds more than the basic version, 1 extra attack and a critical damage of 5.
+The Bestigor Leader, the Gouge-Horn, has more wounds than the basic version, 1 extra attack and a critical damage of 5.
 This combined with the Bestial Charge ability and the Leader ability makes the Bestigor Leader another strong contender for your choice of warband leader – if you’re already planning on buying and fielding Bestigors, that is.

 He’s not the strongest or most versatile Leader across all of Warcry, but his abilities are good and he has the attack profile to put them to good use.